top of page

 The history of sushi continued its journey beyond Japan’s borders in the 20th century.
 After World War II, Japan’s culinary influence began to spread globally.
 In the 1960s, sushi reached the United States, and sushi restaurants began to pop up, particularly in Los Angeles.
 The first sushi bar in the U.S., Kawafuku, was opened by Noritoshi Kanai, targeting Japanese expatriates, but it soon attracted American patrons as well.
 This marked the beginning of sushi's rise to global fame.

 By the 1970s, sushi had gained popularity worldwide, helped by innovations such as the California roll, which substituted avocado for raw fish, making it more appealing to the Western palate.
 As sushi became a staple in cities around the world, each country added its own twist.
-In Brazil, sushi is often served with cream cheese, while in the U.S., sushi rolls featuring tempura and spicy sauces have become a favourite.
+These adaptations further enriched the history of sushi, introducing creative variations like cream cheese rolls in Brazil and spicy tempura rolls in the U.S.

 California Sushi Roll